On some Fr\'echet spaces associated to the functions satisfying Mulholland inequality: Introduction

 \section{Introduction}

-This work is motivated by the book \say{An F-space sampler} by N.J Kalton \cite{Kalton}, where he studies non-locally convex topological vector spaces ($F$-spaces in particular).
+$F$-spaces often arise in various subdomains of operator theory.
+For an introductory literature on $F$-spaces one can refer the book \say{An F-space sampler} by N.J Kalton \cite{Kalton}, where he studies non-locally convex topological vector spaces ($F$-spaces in particular).
 Most of the text is dedicated to the study of $F$-space $L^p[0,1]$ and $H^p$ for $0<p<1$ (the $p$-norm being $||f||_p=\int|f|^pd\mu$).
 One can construct Banach envelope of any $F$-space, which in some sense is the \say{smallest} Banach space containing the original $F$-space by giving a new norm to the underlying vector space.
 As mentioned by Kalton, modern functional analysis mostly focuses on locally convex space, and rightly so.
 But in some cases, there is no reason to restrict the study to locally convex space, for example there is no reason to restrict the study of $H^p$ spaces only for $p\geq 1$.
 Several important results regarding $F$-spaces are explored in \cite{Cui},\cite{Drewnowski},\cite{Kalton1},\cite{Mastylo} and \cite{Kalton}.\\

 In this article we consider a family of special type of Young functions $\Phi(x)=|x|e^{\chi(\ln |x|)}$, where $\chi$ is a continuous even convex function on $\mathbb R$ which is also strictly increasing on positive axis.
 The function $\chi$ will be called the characteristic function of $\Phi$.
 Such Young functions are said to satisfy Mulholland condition.
 When $\chi$ is an affine function of the type $\chi(x)=ax+b$, then the associated Young function is of type $\Phi(x)=Cx^m$ for some $C>0$ and $m\in \mathbb N$.
 But these Young functions are of less interest to us.
 In section \ref{sec3}, we construct a special kind of Young function $\Omega$ whose characteristic function $\chi$ has an ever increasing growth.
 But the growth of $\Omega$ is still restricted by $\Delta_2$-condition.
 These characteristic functions have a linear asymptote at infinity, which will serve as characteristic function for Young function $\Omega_o$.
 Now for any two Banach spaces $X_1$ and $X_2$ and any Young function $\Phi$ with Mulholland condition, we can assign an $F$-norm $||.||_{\Phi}$ to the space $X_1\oplus X_2$.
 These $F$-norms are actually norms if the characteristic function of $\Phi$ is an affine function.
 Otherwise these $F$-norms fails homogeneity condition in general.
 We will show that for our special type of Young function $\Omega$ constructed in example \ref{example}, the $F$-space $(X_1\oplus X_2,||.||_\Omega)$ is not a Banach space and contains both $X_1$ and $X_2$ as maximal Banach subspaces.
 Further they manifest an interesting geometric phenomenon.
 The Banach envelope of $(X_1\oplus X_2,||.||_\Omega)$ is $(X_1\oplus X_2,||.||_{\Omega_o})$, where $\Omega_o$ is the Young function whose characteristic function is the asymptotic line to the characteristic function of $\Omega$.
 Interestingly these spaces also enjoy the Hahn-Banach extension property (HBEP), which is not a common appearance in $F$-spaces.